proximax-storage/xpx-chain-devportal-docs/docs/built-in-features/multisig-account.md

 **Note:**

 Multisig accounts are a powerful tool, but please use this tool with caution.
-If the cosignatories keys get lost and minimum approval is not reached, it would result in the permanent loss of access to the funds held by the multisig account.
+If the cosignatories' keys get lost and minimum approval is not reached, it would result in the permanent loss of access to the funds held by the multisig account.
 Choose wisely `minimum removal` parameter to avoid this situation.

 </div>